netbox-community/ansible_modules/docs/plugins/netbox_tunnel_module.rst

         <div class="ansible-option-indent-desc"></div><div class="ansible-option-cell">

-      The description of the location
+      The description of the tunnel

       .. raw:: html